MCC Students Receive $50k in Funding to Help Launch Businesses

 Middlesex Community College students enrolled in the Launch Your Business Now program, an innovative applied-entrepreneurship certificate program designed for students to start or grow a business, just wrapped up an intensive semester and had the opportunity to pitch for seed funding to the Everyday Entrepreneurs Venture Fund (EEVF).
-The EEVF committee gave out $50,000 in seed funding on May 16th at an awards ceremony in downtown Lowell.
+The EEVF committee gave out $50,000 in seed funding on December 19th at an awards ceremony in downtown Lowell.
 Students will use this seed funding for operations as they continue to grow their businesses over the course of 2020.

 For more information about MCC student businesses, MCC’s new Launch Your Business Now Certificate Program, or the Everyday Entrepreneurs Venture Fund, visit: www.launchatmcc.com or contact Stacie Hargis at email@example.com.